marwanferreira/portfolio-risk-simulator-vba/README.md

 - Excel-VBA only, no external libraries required

 ## Goal
-To showcase advanced financial modeling and macro development in Microsoft Excel using pure VBA.
+To showcase advanced financial modeling and macro development in Microsoft Excel using pure VBA

 ## Authors
 - Marwan Ferreira da Silva